Horizon West

 If horses and riders are approaching on an unpaved trail, both pedestrians and cyclists should yield and move aside until the equestrians have passed.

 Cyclists and scooters must yield to pedestrians on the trail.
 Please note that not all of the park’s unpaved trails are suited for cycling.
 If you’re on a bike and you enter a trail section with deep loose sand / low tree limbs, it’s best to turn around and find a safer route.
-Stay on the marked / mowed trails, to avoid collapsing a gopher tortoise tunnel, or encountering briars or hidden clumps of cactus off-trail.
+Stay on the marked / mowed trails!
+Cycling off-trail is dangerous—more so if your cycle is motorized.

 Equestrians are also advised to stay on the trail to avoid injury; there are concealed gopher tortoise burrows outside of the trail.
 Most of the trail network is wide, and has adequate headroom for riding.
 Avoid narrow trail sections with low tree limbs.